magnitis/web-scrapy/README.md

-# web-scrapy
+# Web Scrapy
-A tool for scraping the Web
+A tool for scraping the Web.

+Currently under development.